-Is an antioxidant that we find in food or oil form, and if you believe everything you read, it will solve all of your problems.
+It is an antioxidant that we find in food or oil form, and if you believe everything you read, it will solve all of your problems.
 It’s said to help reduce the appearance of fine lines by increasing our collagen production and might reduce some of the damage caused by things like too much alcohol, smoking, and sun exposure.

 Watch out for using this magical stuff topically depending on your skin needs, as it could cause more breakouts if you use too much.
 If this is the case, turn to your diet to add more vitamin E to your system.

-Is important to our skin’s health, can reduce inflammation and make our skin less susceptible to UV rays.
+It is important to our skin’s health, can reduce inflammation and make our skin less susceptible to UV rays.
 A deficiency in Omega-3 can make our skin even drier, so load up!

-Is an antioxidant that strengthens our skin and helps protect against further skin damage.
+It is an antioxidant that strengthens our skin and helps protect against further skin damage.
 We need it for collagen production and it can improve hydration and moisture levels.

 Look for superfoods that contain some or all 4 of these zit and wrinkle-kicking nutrients!